 Passing bike-friendly ballot measures

-Washington State is gaining momentum for making smart investments in transportation that promote safety, health and economic development.
-Through state, regional and local transportation measures passed by voters and elected officials over the past 18 months, biking and walking investments are at an all-time high.
+Washington state is gaining momentum for making smart investments in transportation that promote safety, health, and economic development.

 While Cascade Bicycle Club still endorses ballot measures, at the beginning of 2016 all candidate endorsements shifted to its 501(c)(4) partner, Washington Bikes.

 What happens in “The Other Washington” impacts bicycling in many ways across Washington state.
 Whether for funding a trail or passing stronger laws to improve safety, Cascade alerts local advocates, agency staff, and elected officials to issues that matter when making federal policy and investments.

 On the state level, Cascade works with its affiliate organization, Washington Bikes, which leads lobbying and policy development efforts in the Washington State Legislature to grow state transportation and budget investments and pass state legislation to make it safer and easier to get around by bike.

 For more up-to-date information about Cascade's efforts, sign up for our email alerts.